 And while these may motivate the employees, it is equally important, if not more, to ensure they are provided with the right tools and platforms for them to achieve this.
 Referring again to the earlier point of following any of the training philosophies, it needs to be supplemented by laying the foundation of the right platforms for formal and informal exchange of knowledge and ideas.

 The second part of the Richard Branson quote mentioned above encompasses a wide variety of dimensions and activities to maintain an attrition rate which is acceptable as per industry standards.
 People will leave organizations.
 It is inevitable.
 And it is unwise to even aim for a 0% attrition rate.
-However, keeping the following in mind can go a long way in retaining employees for longer, thereby, providing a sense of longevity to the entire analytical transformational journey itself.
+However, keeping the following in mind can go a long way in retaining employees that include the data analytics team for longer, thereby, providing a sense of longevity to the entire analytical transformational journey itself.

-- Build a strong hiring panel.
-People who are experts in their respective field and can adjudicate candidates effectively.
+• Build a strong hiring panel.
+People who are experts in their respective field and can adjudicate candidates effectively, in this case, a successful analytics team.
 Design a robust process that evaluates holistically and is set up to handle when the requirement for scaling teams comes up

 Employees should look forward to having a long-term career in your organization.
 Analytical transformation is not an overnight process and the people who will help in this journey need to be retained to make this happen.
 Excessive churn derails these efforts and in addition to slowing the process, may even set us back.

 In our endeavor to help assess analytical maturity of organizations and nudge them along in their analytical transformation journey, we have covered the foundational layer of data, the infrastructural requirements from the tools, technology, and platform perspective.
 We have finally taken a look at the crucial aspect of people, the ones who make it happen.
 The next part in this series, will have us diving into the governance dimension, which aims at integrating analytics teams with the existing ecosystem to derive maximum impact.
 Stay tuned.